Contents at a glance

 |Winco Blade Chinese Cleaver w/ wooden handle||6.75 x 3.5||Wooden||4.3||$|

 |8.5" Vegetable Cleaver/Chinese cleaver||8.5||Steel||4.4||$|

 Chinese cleavers bear their current name because they originated from China.
 They are being used there for centuries.
 Japanese chefs adopted the cleavers as well and they are now called “Chukabocho”.

 The cleaver has a slightly different shape than a traditional sturdy western cleaver.
-The blade has rectangular shape, and very sharp edge usually ground in about 16 degrees angle.
+The blade has a rectangular shape, and a very sharp edge usually ground at about 16 degrees angle.